Import bookmarks, history, and passwords from other browsers in Safari on Mac

 If this is the first time you’ve opened Safari after using Google Chrome or Mozilla Firefox, a message at the bottom of the start page asks you if you want to keep imported items.

 Select an option:

-Keep your imported items: Safari keeps your imported bookmarks and history from Chrome, and imported bookmarks, history and passwords from Firefox.
+Keep your imported items: Safari keeps your imported bookmarks, history, and passwords from Chrome and Firefox.

 Remove your imported items: Safari removes your imported items.

 Decide later: Return to the start page and import the items at another time.
 To see the start page, choose Bookmarks > Show Start Page.

 In the Safari app on your Mac, choose File > Import From > Google Chrome or File > Import From > Firefox.

 You can do this any time after you start using Safari, even if you imported items already.

 You must have Chrome or Firefox installed on your Mac to import.